yusraali15/Student-Sphere/README.md

 ## Contributing

 This is an academic project for SRMIST.
 For issues or suggestions, please contact the developer.
+1) Fork the repository
+2) Create a feature branch
+3) Make your changes
+4) Test thoroughly
+5) Submit a pull request

 ## License

+This project is licensed under the MIT License.
 Academic Project - SRMIST

 ---